What is a logbook loan?

 Receive the funds

-You should be able to get your money through transfers directly to your bank account or even in cash.
+You should be able to get your money through a transfer directly to your bank account or even in cash.
 Your lender should give your information which clearly explains the loan agreement including loan length and monthly repayments.

 Am I eligible for a logbook loan?